ManuelElizaldi/bikesharing/README.md

 For this project we had to answer several questions like:
 - How many customers use this service?
 - How many customers are long term subscribers of this service and how many are short term?
+- What types of customers use this service?
+- What does the demand for this service looks like?

 ![](graphs/TypesofCustomers.png)
  - Based on the previous Graph we can see that, 433,865 customers are short term users and 1,900,359 are subscribers.